shamshul-haque/summer-sale/README.md

-# Nexify
+# Summer Sale
-Click here to see the project: [nexify](https://shams-summer-sale.surge.sh/)
+Click here to see the project: [summer-sale](https://shams-summer-sale.surge.sh/)